 The integration between XFdtd and Optenni Lab enables matching network synthesis for antenna design.
-After an unmatched antenna is simulated in XF's full wave solver, S-parameters and efficiency data are passed to Optenni Lab where it synthesizes a matching network topology and component values.
+After an unmatched antenna is simulated in XF's full wave solver, S-parameters, efficiency, and far zone radiation pattern data are passed to Optenni Lab where it synthesizes a matching network topology and component values.

 Check XF Application Preferences

 XF requires the location of Optenni Lab's executable in order to open Optenni Lab from the application's Results browser.
-XF can find and configure the executable automatically, or the location can be set manually in Edit ❯ Application Preferences ❯ External Tools if needed.
+XF can find and configure the executable automatically, or the location can be set manually by selecting Edit ❯ Application Preferences and working under the External Tools tab.

-If the matching network will be synthesized in Optenni Lab based on efficiency data, then Frequencies need to be added in the Frequencies of Interest tab.
+If the matching network will be synthesized in Optenni Lab based on either efficiency or far zone radiation pattern data, then Frequencies must be added in the Frequencies of Interest tab.
 Three to five frequencies per band are generally sufficient, but more may be needed for wide bands.
-Radiation and system efficiency will be available once steady-state data is collected.
+Radiation, system efficiency, and radiation pattern will be available once steady-state data is collected.

 Export to Optenni Lab

-Users can launch Optenni Lab through the right-click menu of XF's Results browser when either S-parameters is selected, or both the S-parameters and Efficiency results are selected.
-The Ctrl key selects multiple results in the bottom portion of the Results browser.
+Users can launch Optenni Lab through the right-click menu of XF's Results browser when a 3-D far zone radiation pattern is selected.

 Based on the far zone selection, XF determines the full S-parameter matrix, efficiencies, available powers, and other data to send to Optenni Lab.
 This is compatible with Optenni Lab 4.2 and later.
 When XF detects an earlier version, it prompts users to specify either radiation or system efficiency.